• Job Vacancies

 Curriculum Principles

 Pupils are encouraged to explore their immediate locality and reflect upon the similarities and differences in this across the wider world.
-Giving them insight via fieldwork, visiting speakers and opening them to different career paths will allow them to gain an appreciation of their own sense of identity and how this fits within an ever expanding global society.
+Giving them insight via fieldwork, visiting speakers and opening them to different career paths will allow them to gain an appreciation of their own sense of identity and how these fit within an ever-expanding global society.

 Learning is made relevant via media links, experiments on and off site alongside careers links to show Geography in the wider world.
 This is all delivered through an engaging and topical curriculum that is fluid in nature to absorb any ‘Geography in the news.’